Why our mission has been updated

 - Advancing research into causes and better treatments for autism spectrum disorder

-- Increasing understanding and acceptance of autism spectrum disorder
+- Increasing global understanding & acceptance of people with autism

 - And working toward solutions for the needs of individuals with autism and their families across the spectrum and life span through advocacy and support